-Van Buren Creek drains roughly 125 acres (0.20 mi2, 0.51 km2) of the northeastern portion of the property and flows to the Mark West Creek; it is a seasonal creek (i.e. dry during the summer months with only isolated reaches containing very low perennial flow or remnant pools remaining as refugia for aquatic wildlife).
+Van Buren Creek drains roughly 125 acres (0.20 mi, 0.51 km) of the northeastern portion of the property and flows to the Mark West Creek; it is a seasonal creek (i.e. dry during the summer months with only isolated reaches containing very low perennial flow or remnant pools remaining as refugia for aquatic wildlife).